 The Ghent Altarpiece (open altarpiece).
 By Hubert and Jan van Eyck, 1432.
 Saint Bavo Cathedral. © Lukas – Art in Flanders via Getty.edu

-Once Flemish art was inserted into the Western artistic field and gained audience, people where astounded by the unbelievable technical skills, vibrancy and precision demonstrated by the Flemish artists.
+Once Flemish art was inserted into the Western artistic field and gained an audience, people were astounded by the unbelievable technical skills, vibrancy, and precision demonstrated by the Flemish artists.

 Flemish art during the 16th century

 The second Flemish period occurred during the pinnacle of baroque.
 The 16th century in Flanders proved to be a very strenuous and turbulent time, taking a toll on the artistic development and limiting a number of artists that were able to emerge.
 One of the great masters to come from this epoch was Pieter Bruegel the Elder.
 His artwork strongly depicted the desperation and brutality of the period.
 He commanded the shift from painting opulence and luxury to spotlight peasant life and the everyday struggles in a very powerful way.